 So, you have done the hard work of establishing an estate plan.
 Good for you!
 However, you still have serious work to do to ensure that the strategy you have selected will maximize your peace of mind and protect your legacy.

 Estate plans should be like living, breathing creations that reflect the changes in your life.
 Your life can and will change due to new births, children getting older, and other shifts in the family; changes to your investment portfolio, career, and business; and changes to your health, where you live, and your core values.
 Likewise, external events, such as new tax legislation passed in your state or the development of a novel financial instrument, can throw your plan off track or open the door to new opportunities.

 Obviously, you should do due diligence without spending inordinate amounts of time noodling over your plan.
 To that end, ask yourself the following “stress test” questions to assess whether you need to meet with an estate planning attorney to update your approach:

-6. When was the last time you gave your plan a thorough once-over?
+- When was the last time you gave your plan a thorough once-over?
 Even if nothing “huge” has happened in your life recently, if it’s been over five years since a qualified estate planning attorney has assessed your strategy, schedule a time to meet.
-Identify any issues, and iron out the kinks one at a time.
+Identify any issues and iron out the kinks one at a time.

-After going through the “stress test,” if you have any questions, please feel free to give us a call.
+After going through the “stress test,” if you have any questions, please feel free to contact us or give us a call.
 Estate planning is an ongoing process, and we want to make sure your wishes withstand the test of time.
-You can also book an appointment online.
-We are here to help and love to talk to you.